 While cooking cauliflower is one way to go, the vegetable can also be served raw, added to salads, included in frittatas, combined in casseroles, or be mashed and seasoned for a healthier variant of mashed potatoes.
 There is even a soup version of cauliflower.
 Given its versatile nature cauliflower is good for you to be enjoyed in so many different ways.

 New and trendy ways of including cauliflower in the diet suggest using cauliflower rice and cauliflower buffalo bites or wings.
-Cauliflower rice involves grating the florets finely until they resemble rice grains and use them as a healthier substitute in rice dishes, yielding lots of nutrients and a crunchy texture.
+Cauliflower rice involves grating the florets finely until they resemble rice grains and using them as a healthier substitute in rice dishes, yielding lots of nutrients and a crunchy texture.

 To prepare cauliflower buffalo wings or bites, cauliflower florets are roasted and served with a hot sauce of your choice.
-There is even a recipe to prepare cauliflower pizza crust for a grain free pizza crust option.
+There is even a recipe to prepare cauliflower pizza crust for a grain-free pizza crust option.

 At a minimum, it is recommended to include cauliflower or other cruciferous vegetables into the diet two or three times during the week, with serving sizes of one and a half cups each.